kekavc24/rookie_yaml/test/yaml_matrix_tests/README.md

 <++++ 9KAX: Various combinations of tags and anchors ++++>

 Failed with the following messages:
-  Exception: [Parser Error]: Should not be parsing node here,
+  ParserException[Line 13, Column 0, Offset 80]: Internal Parser Error.
+Should not be parsing block node here

+  &a4 !!map
+  ^^^^^^^^^
+  &a5 !!str key5: value4
+  ^

 <-------------------------------------------------------->
 ```

+All contributions are welcome (including issues).
+Use the test outputs above to hunt for:
+  - Bugs that need to fixed.
+  - Features that need to be implemented.